quavedev/meteor-template/README.md

 ### Replace our placeholders

+#### Inform your app info
+- Fill the fields inside the settings in `public.appInfo` to make sure your app works properly.

 #### Sending emails with Postmark
 - Sign up for a [Postmark account](https://postmarkapp.com/signup)
   - replace the following property with your postmark API KEY in the settings: `YOUR_API_TOKEN`
 - Follow the steps to verify your domain in their website
   - replace the following property with your desired `from` for the emails in the settings: `YOUR_FROM_EMAIL@yourdomain.com`

+## Updating your project

+If you want to keep your project up-to-date with the changes made here, read our [CHANGELOG](CHANGELOG.md).

 ## Changes made to the initial Meteor React skeleton